Lucky Lager: "One of the World’s Finest Beers"

-Lucky Lager was launched in San Francisco via a series of newspaper ads, billboards, and advertisements on street cars.
-The ads announced Lucky would be a beer of high quality and would follow the tradition of German beers - being made with high-quality ingredients, in a high-quality brewery, and with thorough aging.
-It was launched to significant fanfare and grew steadily, becoming the #2 selling beer in California by 1937.
+Lucky Lager was launched in San Francisco by a series of newspaper, billboard, and street car advertisements.
+The ads announced Lucky would be a beer of high quality and would follow the tradition of German beers – being made with high-quality ingredients, in a high-quality brewery, and with thorough aging.
+It was launched to significant fanfare and grew steadily, becoming the number two-selling beer in California by 1937.
 Starting in 1935, Lucky encouraged people to take the taste test and that they would choose Lucky.

 The General Brewing Company invested $1,000,000 to open its first brewery in San Francisco.
 It was planned and designed by Frederick H. Meyer, San Francisco architect, in partnership with George L. Lehle, a brewery engineer from Chicago.
 This construction was the most modern brewery of its time, with a capacity of 100,000 barrels per year and capabilities of doubling production.
 By brewing just Lucky Lager, the General Brewing Company achieved a record of selling its entire daily production since the beginning of operations.
 The main reason for its success with consumers was the high beer quality, which came from aging the beer adequately, unlike many of its post-Prohibition competitors of the time.
 Moreover, the production was set up in a way that no hands touched the beer or its container until the final step (bottling).
-In that sense, General Brewing Company posted a bond of $1,000 as a guarantee that the age-date of the beer was authentic.
+General Brewing Company posted a bond of $1,000 as a guarantee that the age-date of the beer was authentic.

 After WWII, General Brewing began rapid expansion to meet increasing demand.
-This included expanding into Azusa, California in 1949, Vancouver, Washington, Washington in 1950, and Salt Lake City, Utah in 1960.
+This included expanding into Azusa, California, in 1949, Vancouver, Washington, in 1950, and Salt Lake City, Utah, in 1960.

-At the same time, the Maier Brewery was producing Brew 102, a favorite beer in post-war Southern California.
+At the same time, the Maier Brewery was producing Brew 102, a favorite beer in postwar Southern California.